Global IoT Thought Leader & TEDx Speaker on Disruption and Success

 Goldin has received wide recognition for his contributions to development and research, including having been knighted by the French Government and nominated Global Leader of Tomorrow by the World Economic Forum.
 He has published over 50 articles and 20 books, including Globalization for Development: Meeting New Challenges (Oxford University Press, 2012), Exceptional People: How Migration Shaped our World and Will Define our Future (Princeton University Press, 2011), Divided Nations: Why global governance is failing and what we can do about it, (Oxford University Press, 2013), The Butterfly Defect: How globalization creates systemic risks, and what to do about it (Princeton University Press, 2014) and an edited volume, Is the Planet Full?
 (Oxford University Press, 2014).
 His latest books are The Pursuit of Development: Economic Growth, Social Change and Ideas (Oxford University Press, 2016) and Age of Discovery: Navigating the Risks and Rewards of Our New Renaissance (Bloomsbury and St Martin’s Press, 2016).

-Kenneth Gronbach is president of KGC Direct, LLC and is an internationally respected demographer who has been able to forecast societal, commercial, economic, cultural and political phenomena with uncanny accuracy.
+Kenneth Gronbach is president of KGC Direct, LLC and is an internationally respected futurist who has been able to forecast societal, commercial, economic, cultural and political trends with uncanny accuracy.
 Ken’s unusual blend of marketing savvy and common sense demography, based on twenty years of proprietary demographic study, set him apart.
 Ken keynotes all over the United States and does customized demographic research.

 Ken is the author of the best-selling book The Age Curve: How To Profit from the Coming Demographic Storm.
-His first book, Common Census, the Counter-Intuitive Guide to Generational Marketing, was released in 2005.
+His first book, Common Census: The Counter-Intuitive Guide to Generational Marketing, was released in 2005.
 Ken’s 2011 book Decades of Differences: Making it Work is a comprehensive guide to coping with three generations in the workforce.
-His new book, Upside: Profiting from the Profound Demographic Shifts Ahead, is currently a best seller and number one in its three categories.
+His newest book, Upside: Profiting from the Profound Demographic Shifts Ahead, is currently a best- seller and number one in its three categories.

 David Houle is a